thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

-A multi-threaded version of the described algorithm was implemented with the Insight Toolkit [Yoo2002]_ using normalized cross-correlation as the similarity metric for the results presented in this article.
+A multi-threaded version of the described algorithm was implemented with the Insight Toolkit [Yoo2002]_ using normalized cross-correlation as the similarity metric for the results presented in this chapter.

 The search region was 17 A-lines in the lateral direction along with sufficient data points along the axial direction to capture the maximum displacement for